 About PHAA, School Code# 392057

 - Requirements should be construed in flexible ways.
 Homeschoolers are round pegs and graduation requirements are square holes.
 Our idea was to make the square holes flexible enough so that they could fit round pegs.
-For example, people will have a choice on whether to use textbooks or not, on whether to grade their children or not, on whether a course consists mostly of study or mostly of real-life activities, and on whether to teach a half-year course in a half-year block or spread it out throughout the school year.
+For example, people will have a choice on whether to use textbooks or not, on whether a course consists mostly of study or mostly of real-life activities, and on whether to teach a half-year course in a half-year block or spread it out throughout the school year.

 - Homeschooling Families Can be Trusted.
 Homeschooling families can be trusted to do meaningful activities to fulfill reasonable requirements.

 - Outside Structure Can be Helpful.
 There is usually a certain amount of power sharing between parents and teenagers, and it is not always easy for parents to get their teenagers to do reading, writing, or a particular subject area (depending upon the student).
 With PHAA requirements, the parents can be on their teenagers' side helping them to do the required work, but not have to be the "heavy" who makes the requirements.

 - Requirements Should be Clear.
 We tried to specify the minimum requirements so clearly that students can know exactly what they have to do in order to meet them.

 - Diplomas Mean More if Someone Outside the Family is Involved.
 Since Pennsylvania families must already have evaluators certify each year that they are giving the student an appropriate education, it is natural for the evaluator to sign the transcripts and diplomas along with the supervisor of the home education program (i.e. parent).